 - whether there are any special terms for settling disputes

 Your architect must also let you know that you can complain to us if you have concerns about their conduct or competence that they can’t sort out.
 Architects are expected to follow the professional standards that we set as their regulator.
 These expectations are laid out the Architects Code.
-You can find out more about what to expect from your architect here.
+You can find out more by visiting the information page what to expect from your architect.